TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 So the question whether $1$ is an eigenvalue of the matrix $A$ is equivalent to the question whether this equation has non-zero solutions.

 As the equation is homogeneous, we don't have to work with the augmented matrix.
-The  matrix $A - I$ has two pivots, so the only solution of the equation is the zero vector.
+The  matrix $A - I$ has two pivots, so the only solution to the equation is the zero vector.

 We may conclude that the value $1$ is not an eigenvalue of the matrix $A$.